-Food for Thought: Intellectual Property in the Food & Drinks Industry
+Food for Thought: Intellectual Property in the Food and Drinks Industry

 Belfast has seen a surge of new restaurants, hotels, specialist ale producers, microbreweries and innovative eateries over the last couple of years.
 To thrive in such a competitive environment, being able to offer a unique product or service is essential.
 Building a successful brand takes enormous effort – and most of the time it is a financial one.

 During this process, intellectual property (IP) rights are developed and should be properly protected otherwise it could be lost.
 Your IP can add tremendous value to your business.
 Restaurant owners and operators should, where possible, maximise the value of those IP rights.
 IP is protected in law by patents, copyright and trademarks, and designs, which enable people to earn recognition or financial benefit from what they invent or create and prevent others from copying their work.